 St. Louis Cardinals: Jedd Gyorko 2017 Expectations

-Jedd Gyorko was a key piece for the St. Louis Cardinals in 2016.
-What should fans expect from him next season?
+Jedd Gyorko was the “Next Man Up” for the St. Louis Cardinals in 2016.

 In a season which featured a revolving door of injuries, Gyorko was constantly the “next man up.”